ParthJinturkar/TeachersPetBot/docs/Command_Details/multipoll.md

 the bot will delete the command and create the specified poll in the 'general' channel.
 The command can only be used by the Instructor in the 'instructor-commands' channel.

 # Location of Code
-The code that implements the above-mentioned gits functionality is located [here](https://github.com/War-Keeper/TeachersPetBot/blob/main/cogs/polling.py)
+The code that implements the above-mentioned gifs functionality is located [here](https://github.com/War-Keeper/TeachersPetBot/blob/main/cogs/polling.py)

 # Code Description
 ## MultiPoll Function